Merging Facebook Pages – Frequently Asked Questions

 Q: What if that link doesn’t appear for me?

-A: Make sure you’re looking in the settings of the page with the most likes, and that you’re using Facebook as your personal profile, not as your page.
+A: Make sure you’re looking in the page’s settings with the most likes and that you’re using Facebook as your personal profile, not as your page.

 Q: What if I’m not an admin of the page I want to merge?

 A: You cannot merge/delete a page unless you own it.
-If there is a duplicate page you want to claim or a page that is misrepresenting itself as your business, click on the gear option, report the page, select “duplicate of another page” and follow the instructions.
+If there is a duplicate page you want to claim or a page that is misrepresenting itself as your business, go to the page you want to report, click on three dots below the page’s cover photo, select Find Support or Report Page.

 Q: What if the pages I want to merge have different names?